 Onboarding a large number of people

 You are onboarding a huge number of new recruits and you have multiple stages to the onboarding and training process for them to complete.
 At the end of each stage of training, you add a run link which allows them to seamlessly move from one stage to the next.
 This is easily achieved if you put the run link in the last task of the preceding checklist.
 They click on the link, a new checklist is created from your chosen template and they carry on with their training.

 How to set permissions for guests

-Note: Task Permissions and Role Assignments are Professional plan features.
+Note: Task Permissions and Role Assignments features on our Standard Plan.

 How to set permissions for share links